StavrosXr/Database-Library/README.md

 	```
 	pip install -r requirements.txt
 	```
+	if you get an error when running this try running this instead:

+	***python -m pip install -r requirements.txt***
 6. To download the database, we first need to go to the directory that you have the bin of the installed XAMPP (for example: C:\xampp\mysql\bin)
 	```
 	cd C:\xampp\mysql\bin